rs6g10/calling-points/README.md

 1. npm test

-This assignment has been tested in three mordern browsers viz.
+This project has been tested in three mordern browsers viz.
 [Chrome](http://i.imgur.com/FqOVTGP.png), [Firefox](http://i.imgur.com/ReKyCLU.png) and [Microsoft Edge](http://i.imgur.com/zZQYFMl.png).
 Results can be found on clicking in the links

 ## ThoughtProcess while doing this assignment
 1. This is an interesting problem, I first thought of creating a template of calling points.
 This is possible when there are no 'actual' property present in the data.